YanAung777/HTMLTextValidatorScript/README.md

 A hardened, OWASP-aligned client-side validator for rich-text comment fields.
 Defends against XSS, injection, and obfuscation attacks across 8 independent check layers — without blocking legitimate formatted content.

-Disclaimer / Use at Own Risk — clarifies this is client-side only, provides no security guarantees, and the maintainers accept no liability for breaches.

-Open Source License Statement — establishes the MIT licence terms, contribution expectations, and responsible disclosure policy for security issues.

 ## Files

 | File | Purpose |